LiisAlber/hajusrakendus/README.md

 # Google Maps Marker CRUD App

-This project is a web application that allows you to create, read, update, and delete map markers using the Google Maps API.

 ## Introduction

 This web application is built using Laravel and the Google Maps API.
 It allows you to manage markers on a map, including creating new markers, viewing existing markers, updating marker details, and deleting markers.